con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > phyogs bcu nam mkha'i mthar thug pa/ /
 > chos kyi rgyal mtshan legs par 'dzugs/ /

-The crown jewel of the triple world, lovely,
+The crowning jewel of all three worlds, lovely,
-A shining star cluster, most glorious,
+A bright star cluster, ever glorious,
-The end of space in all the ten directions,
+The end of space in all its ten directions,
 Hoisting on high the Dharma's victory flag, (104)